London Startup Ecosystem – Ultimate Report 2022

 - John Fuggles (Linkedin) – Business Growth Strategist: Analytical insight and creative problem solving to deliver sustainable growth

 6. Exits and Fails of the London Startup Ecosystem

 Aah… The Exit.
-That elusive end goal that is the dream of many founders and entrepreneurs.
-Once a founder has built a business to a certain scale and profitability, there is nothing more natural than the desire to sell the business to another (larger) company or to sell stocks to the public through an IPO.
-This is not always the case and not all founders have to seek an exit, but, there are a few core reasons why so many founders do seek it and why the success of a startup ecosystem is closely correlated with this.
+That elusive end goal is the dream of many founders and entrepreneurs.
+Once a founder has built a business to a certain scale and profitability, there is nothing more natural than the desire to sell the business to another (larger) company or sell stocks to the public through an IPO.
+Of course, this is not always the case, and not all founders have to seek an exit, but there are a few core reasons why so many founders seek it and why the success of a startup ecosystem is closely correlated with this.

-Having done an exit is good for the founders, yes, but it is also sign of a mature ecosystem.
-More exits will inspire more people and you have a virtuous cycle in your hand that will keep growing the economy and concentrate more talent into your ecosystem.
+Having done an exit is good for the founders, but it is also a sign of a mature ecosystem.
+More exits will inspire more people, and you have a virtuous cycle in your hand that will keep growing the economy and concentrate more talent into your ecosystem.

-Among the resources we have searched through, the most succinct analysis regarding exits came from the Startup Genome Success Factor assessment.
+The most succinct analysis regarding exits came from the Startup Genome Success Factor assessment among the resources we have searched through.
 The first big takeaway is that Silicon Valley “stands head and shoulders above other ecosystems” compared to others.
 When it comes to London, it is ranked 3rd, but more interesting are the sub-factors of that ranking…

-Whereas the Silicon valley is a 10 in all these four factors, London is a different story.
+Whereas Silicon Valley is a 10 in all these four factors, London is a different story.

 - Ecosystem Value: 6

 - Exits: 7

 Based on the data of Tech Nation – Dealroom.co, there have been 6,917 exits (Buyout, IPO, Acquisition and Secondary rounds) in the UK since 2013, and 2,218 of them are located in London.